mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/insurance-cost-prediction.md

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/create-predictor-insurance-sql.png)

-If there's no error, that means your model is created and training.
+If there's no error, that means your model is created and training has started.
 To see if your model is finished, use this command:

 ```sql
 SELECT * FROM mindsdb.predictors WHERE name = predictor_name;